Mid State Trail: Pennsylvania's Wildest Trail

 The MST was the first hiking trail in the United States to use metric measure.
 The second edition of the guide (1973) was completely metric.
 Metrication is a patriotic measure designed to help end our cultural isolation and ease our chronic balance of payments problems.
 Click here for more information.

 Martin Hill, between PA 326 and SR 3005 south of Rainsburg, Bedford County, in Everett Region, at 829 m.
-(This is also the highest point in Pennsylvania's Tiltrock Country.)

-At Mason-Dixon monument #151, east of Ragged Mountain, in Mann Township, Bedford County.
+Presently at Mason-Dixon monument #151, east of Ragged Mountain, in Mann Township, Bedford County.
 Like most marking the Maryland-Pennsylvania border, this marker is a replacement from the 1902 resurvey.
 "Y'all come back now, you hear!"
 This point is a relatively short and pleasant walk on Green Ridge State Forest's Pine Lick Trail from Green Ridge forest headquarters, which has its own exit from Maryland's Interstate 68.

 MST is not generally an easy trail.
 The Detweiler Run valley northeast of Alan Seeger Natural Area (Huntingdon Co.) is notorious for ankle-biter rocks.
 Knee-turners are found on Jackson Trail and MST leading southwest to the Little Juniata (Huntingdon/Centre Cos.).
 Sharp boulders and knife edges obscured by uncontrollable firecherry characterize MST in SGL 97 south from Everett to PA 326 (Bedford Co.).
 Glacial mud greets hikers in the Tioga Region (Tioga Co.).